Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/popup/README.md

 #### Rendering the composable Popup function

 A `Popup` can be rendered within a composition by simply calling the `Popup` composable with a [Popup object](https://developers.arcgis.com/kotlin/api-reference/arcgis-maps-kotlin/com.arcgismaps.mapping.popup/-popup/index.html).
 The Popup should be displayed in a container.
-It's visibility and the container are external and should be controlled by the calling Composable.
+Its visibility and the container are external and should be controlled by the calling Composable.

 ```kotlin
 @Composable